Back to Blog

 Works Outside React Too

-The core streaming functions (streamChat() and streamGenerate()) are async generators that work anywhere—React, Vue, vanilla JS, Node.js scripts.
+The core streaming functions (streamChat() and streamGenerate()) are async generators that run in any JavaScript environment, from React and Vue to vanilla JS and Node.js scripts.
 Use the hooks for React apps or the generators directly for everything else.

 typescript